automl/SMAC3/source/manual.rst

 | For demonstration purposes we are going to look at the example :bash:`leadingones.py`
 |
 | In this example we are going to optimize the following function with 16 categorical parameters.
+| For a given sequence of 0,1, we count how many leading 1s we have at the beginning of the sequence.

     .. code-block:: python